Spectrewolf2/Review/Course_Review.md

 At the end of this section, students should be proficient in using Docker and docker-compose through configuration files to deploy and manage containerized applications.
 This includes understanding how to write and apply docker-compose files to control the behavior of Docker containers.

 # Ansible
-In this section you will be asked to show your skills with Ansible
+In this section you will add the code to ensure ansible can run properly.
 ### Step 1
 - Navigate to Ansible directory
-- Create the rest of the files listed below
+- Create the files listed below
   - docker-compose-portainer.yml
   - docker-compose-wordpress.yml
   - host.ini
 ### Step 2
-- Input the following code into the correct files
+- Input the following code into ansible-playbook.yml
   - ansible-playbook.yml
     ```yaml
     - name: Install required packages